Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/6-pandas.md

 ![Viewing a DataFrame](media/head-output.png)

-Working with data is simpler when you have Pandas to lend a hand.
-In this lesson, you will learn the basics of Pandas.

 ## Working with DataFrames

 A DataFrame is a two-dimensional data structure.
 Rows are indexed by number, and columns are indexed by name.
 You can create a DataFrame and initialize it with data using Pandas' [`DataFrame()`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) method: